psd-tools/psd-tools/README.rst

 .. note::

-    Currently only (1) is partially implemented.
+    Currently only (1) is implemented.

 Contributing
 ------------